 No matter your PCOS type, you can get it under control naturally.
 You don’t have to live with these symptoms!
-Here are some ways you might find relief and healing from your PCOS symptoms:
+Here are some ways treating lean PCOS could help with relief:

 Eat right and consider going dairy- and gluten-free.

 Eating well and going on the right diet can help alleviate a lot of your PCOS symptoms.
-Inflammation and insulin resistance are two of the main culprits from your worst PCOS symptoms.
-So, many women see improvements when they cut inflammation-causing dairy and gluten altogether and eat a low carb diet full of intentional foods.
+Inflammation and insulin resistance are two of the main culprits of your worst PCOS symptoms.
+So, many women see improvements when they cut inflammation-causing dairy and gluten altogether and eat a low-carb diet full of intentional foods.

 Take the right vitamins and supplements.

 Even a healthy body struggles to get all its necessary vitamins and minerals from food alone.
 Everyone should have some sort of vitamins and supplements routine!
 For PCOS this is especially important to help give your body the support it needs to regulate and heal.